burito/fluid/README.md

-# C-API OpenVR test
+# Fluid Simulation test
-A simple test of SteamVR, serving as a template for further work.
+A simple test of my old fluid simulation code, implemented from reading the excellent articles written by [Dr Michael Gourlay](http://www.mijagourlay.com/) on the [Intel website](https://software.intel.com/en-us/articles/fluid-simulation-for-video-games-part-1).
+I diverged from his described method by using a Morton Curve instead of a Sparse Octtree, and also was about half way through writing his articles.
+I did this in 2011.
+And also I didn't really know what I was doing.
+Still don't.

 ## Quickstart
 ```bash